 More information about the teacher librarian profession and the MA program is available through School Library Studies, Department of Curriculum and Instruction.

 Courses are offered online using eLearning, a learning management system requiring Internet access and a web browser.
 Many courses meet once per week in the evening via interactive video conferencing.
-One in-person, hands-on Saturday class session will be held on the UNI campus during the first fall semester.
+One in-person, hands-on Saturday class session will be held on the UNI campus on Nov.
+3, 2018.
 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.

 Tentative course scheduleClick on a course title to view the course description (if available).

 No courses this semester.
-Complete research paper and program portfolio.
+May work on research paper.